Here are some tips on running a Bunnings BBQ fundraiser.

 On the day

-Some supermarkets give discounts (eg 10%) to community group fundraisers.
+Some supermarkets give 10% discount to community groups.
 It’s worth asking.

 What you need